danielpclark/track_ngrok/README.md

 ### Track ngrok

 UPDATED for NGROK 2!
-Now without the need to `watir`, a browser, or anything other than `t`.
+Now without the need for `watir`, a browser, or anything other than `t`.

 Sometimes the home network may temporarily lose a connection.